dagster-io/dagster/docs/docs-beta/docs/tutorial/installation.md

 ---
-title: "Installing Dagster"
+title: "Dagster installation"
 description: "Learn how to install Dagster"
 ---

-# Installing Dagster Guide
+# Dagster installation

 This guide will walk you through the steps to install Dagster, a data orchestrator for machine learning, analytics, and ETL.
 Follow the instructions below to get started with Dagster on your local machine.